mantrabrain/modify-login/readme.txt

 1. Upload the plugin files to the `/wp-content/plugins/modify-login` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress
 3. Go to Settings > Modify Login to configure the plugin
-4. Set your custom login endpoint (e.g., "login")
+4. The default login endpoint is set to "setup", but you can change it in the settings
 5. Configure additional options as needed
 6. Use the Login Builder to customize the appearance of your login page